|Diameter:||32.45 mm (14.5 ligne)|

 Clockwise Balance Cock

 Cal.
 39 is a column wheel chronograph movement produced by Landeron (Charles Hahn & Cie.) in the 1940s.
 It features a Breguet hairspring, screwed balance, and regulator index.
-It used an oscillating pinion as invented by Breitling (Charles Hahn purchased this patent in 1925) but was plainly finished and utilitarian.
+It used a horizontal clutch and column wheel but was plainly finished and utilitarian.

 Cal.
 42 was similar but used a flat spiral hairspring and added an hour counter register.
 A new chronograph mechanism was fitted for the derived Cal.
 52. Cal.
 53 was a more radical departure, with a cam-switching chronograph mechanism from Dèpraz similar to the Landeron/Dèpraz Cal.
 48.